5sudeng/Programming-study/miny-cho/Week2 (Queue, Stack, Array)/queue.md

 # Queue
 - "FIFO (First In, First Out)"
-- pushed into "back" and popped from "front"
+- Pushed into "back" and popped from "front"

 ## C++